IBMPredictiveAnalytics/Import_Data_from_Facebook/README.md

 11. Go back to the [Graph API Explorer](https://developers.facebook.com/tools/explorer/) and paste your long-lived access token in the access token field.
 This was enough to convert your long-lived access token into a permanent access token.
 Double check with the blue '**i**' and '**Open in Access Token Tool**' again.
 In the field of _Expires_ it now should say '**Never**'.

-  **Congrats you long-lived access token is now permanently valid.
+  **Congrats your long-lived access token is now permanently valid.
 With this token you now can start using the SPSS Modeler nodes forever** (Or as long as Facebook doesn't change the guidelines.)

 ### Requirements
 * R version that suits your SPSS Modeler version (Min. v2.15.2; does not matter on Mac OS)